ezEngine/docs-src/pages/docs/graphics/shaders/shader-resources.md

 # Shaders Resources

 Shader resources are things like textures, samplers constant buffers etc. that need to be separately bound in the renderer for the shader to function.
 Each resource must be bound to a set and slot.
 Depending on the [platform](./shaders-overview.md#platforms) used, the requirements for this binding can be very different.
 E.g. in Vulkan slot assignments must be unique within a set across all stages while in DX11 most slots only need to be unique within a stage.
 Not following these rules will result in a runtime error.
-Manually assigning slots can be an option be will be very tedious.
+Manually assigning slots is an option but is very tedious.
 To make this easier, the shader system can automate this process provided some constraints are met how resourced are declared.

-1. Currently, EZ engine does not support arrays of resources like `Texture2D Diffuse[3]` in its shaders.
+1. Currently, EZ does not support arrays of resources like `Texture2D Diffuse[3]` in its shaders.
 2. Resources must have unique names across all shader stages.
 The same resource name can be used in multiple stages as long as the resource it maps to is exactly the same.

 ## Resource Binding

 The shader system only supports the DX11 / DX12 [register syntax](https://learn.microsoft.com/windows/win32/direct3d12/resource-binding-in-hlsl) for resource binding.
 Both the set and slot can be bound.
-In no set is given, it is implicitly set 0.
+If no set is given, it is implicitly set 0.
 Here is a list of a few examples of how to bind resources properly:

 ```cpp
 Texture2D Diffuse : register(t3, space1); // DX12 syntax, slot 3, set 1